FlawTechOfficial/docusaurus-netlify-cms/community/welcome.md

 slug: /
 ---

-This section serves to help you understand about our community.
+This section serves to help you understand about our community and how to reach us.